SJWallace/React-Native-Expo/README.md

 7. Navigate to the project you just created and **yarn start**
 8. The terminal will spin up the environment and allow connection to android, web or iOS
 9. pressing press a, i or w to get expo to connect to android, iOS or web, respectively.
 It may take a while.

+Open the project in your IDE of choice.
+Expo will check and refresh the files and build live